 Costume design for King Lear was done by Carolyn M. Smith, who did a fantastic job of giving each character personality while maintaining an all black palette that would normally seem quite limiting.
 In the opening scene of the play the audience is treated to the complete dressing of Queen Lear, allowing for an appreciation of the many details and layers required for the completed look.
 For anyone who appreciates fashion design or textile arts, this is an absolutely delight!

-Smith’s modern costumes are complimented nicely by the set design of Claire Hill, who added a raised platform center stage, that houses a set of doors directly beneath.
+Smith’s modern costumes are complemented nicely by the set design of Claire Hill, who added a raised platform center stage that houses a set of doors directly beneath.
 This is used throughout the play to have characters transition in and out of rooms, dimensions, and scenes quite nicely.
-Both set and costumes add the touch of modernity that not only contributes to Newton’s take on Shakespeare’s King Lear, but also the success of SIHP that keeps audiences returning year after year.
+Both set and costumes add the touch of modernity that not only contributes to Newton’s take on Shakespeare’s King Lear, but also to the success of Shakespeare in High Park that keeps audiences returning year after year.

 There’s a new feature this year at Shakespeare in High Park, as the Canadian Stage celebrates Canada’s 150th birthday.
 Alongside their free all-ages pre-show programming and day-long events at High Park Amphitheatre throughout the summer, they’re offering Territorial Tales: showcase for young writers that invites audiences to see three new works on the themes of displacement, migration and settlement.
 These run now until September 2, 2017 so make sure to inquire and support the next generation of Canadian talent!